palantir/gradle-guide/guide/adopting-the-configuration-cache.md

    ...
 ```

+### Why cache the configuration phase — speeding up feedback loops

-When you first run a Gradle task, the task graph is serialized and stored on disk.
-Upon a subsequent run of the same task, if none of these inputs have changed, Gradle skips the configuration phase entirely, loads the task graph from disk, and goes straight to the execution phase.
+When you first request a task(s) (`./gradlew <tasks-requested...>`), the task graph is serialized and stored on disk.
+Upon a subsequent request of the same task(s), if none of these inputs have changed, Gradle skips the configuration phase entirely, loads the task graph from disk, and goes straight to the execution phase.

 The configuration phase typically runs faster than execution since heavy work belongs in the latter.
 However, without the cache, configuration phase is rerun with every Gradle run.
 If you run a unit test multiple times, configuration is repeated, reproducing the same task graph every time.
 When the task itself is light, configuration can take up a large fraction of the latency.
 Configuration caching solves this by storing and reusing configuration results between runs, eliminating redundant work and speeding up iteration cycles.

+The Configuration Cache dramatically speeds up development feedback loops in two key ways:

+1. Eliminates wasted work: Without caching, every Gradle run repeats the configuration phase, reproducing identical task graphs for the same tasks.
+For light operations like unit tests, this configuration overhead can dominate the total build time.
+2. Removes startup delay: When iterating on features, the configuration phase creates a noticeable delay before any actual compilation or testing begins.

+By storing and reusing configuration results between runs, the cache delivers immediate productivity gains during development.

 ## Finding Configuration Cache problems

-To find Configuration Cache problems:
+Start with a workflow you want to speed up (e.g. `./gradlew classes`).
+Then, to find Configuration Cache problems:

-1. Run `./gradlew build --configuration-cache`
+1. Run `./gradlew classes --configuration-cache`
 2. Check the output for any problems.
 If none appear, great!
 Your build is compatible.
 3. If not, fix the problems.
-4. Run `./gradlew build --configuration-cache` again.
+4. Run `./gradlew classes --configuration-cache` again.
 In our experience, this reveals additional issues not seen in the first run.

 The problems typically fall into three categories:

+### Most common categories of errors

-1. **external process started `/usr/bin/git --version`**
+#### external process started `/usr/bin/git --version`
-2. **cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the Configuration Cache**
-3. **invocation of `Task.project` at execution time is unsupported**

-The first error occurs when you start external processes during the configuration phase.
+Occurs when you start external processes during the configuration phase.
 Generally, it is preferred to run external processes in tasks with properly declared inputs and outputs to avoid unnecessary work when the task is UP-TO-DATE.

+#### cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the Configuration Cache

-The second and third errors occur because Gradle tasks shouldn't take mutable types as input — `Gradle`, `Settings`, `Project`, `SourceSet`, or `Configuration`.
+Occurs because Gradle tasks shouldn't take mutable types as input — `Gradle`, `Settings`, `Project`, `SourceSet`, or `Configuration`.
 Having these as inputs limits task concurrency (what if two tasks mutate a `Project` concurrently?) and prevents Gradle from serializing task inputs into the cache (they are too large to be serialized).

-To solve the second and third errors, you can
+To solve this, you can
-- Declare the smallest "surface area" your task needs as task input, e.g. take in `Property<String>` for project version, instead of taking in `Project` and accessing `project.version`
+- Declare the smallest "surface area" your task needs as task input, e.g. take in `Property<String>` for project version, instead of taking in `Project` and accessing `Project#version`
 - [Inject a service](https://docs.gradle.org/current/userguide/service_injection.html) which provides the information/operation you need

+#### invocation of `Task.project` at execution time is unsupported

+Similar to the previous error.

 ## Solving Configuration Cache problems